Austin Theory: Independent circuit (2016–2019)

+Mexico (2018–2019)

-On June 16, 2018, Theory made his debut for Mexican promotion The Crash Lucha Libre, where he was defeated by Rey Horus.
+On June 16, 2018, Theory made his debut for Mexican promotion The Crash Lucha Libre, losing to Rey Horus.
+He wrestled at The Crash VII Aniversario on November 3, losing to Mr. 450 in a four-way match also involving Horus and Shane Strickland.
 On March 2, 2019, Theory defeated Willie Mack, Bárbaro Cavernario and Sansón to win The Crash Heavyweight Championship.
-On June 14, Theory made his Consejo Mundial de Lucha Libre debut representing The Crash, teaming with Carístico and Volador Jr. to defeat Rush and La Peste Negra (Bárbaro Cavernario and Negro Casas).
+He lost the title on May 4 to Horus in a four-way match also involving Adam Brooks and MJF.
+On June 14, Theory, representing The Crash, appeared for Consejo Mundial de Lucha Libre (CMLL) on Super Viernes ("Super Fridays"), teaming with Carístico and Volador Jr. to defeat Rush and La Peste Negra ("The Black Plague"; Cavernario and Negro Casas).
+The next day, he wrestled his last match in Mexico at the time, defeating El Mesías.